LetMeGoogleIt4You/NetSim/README.md

 ## 📦 Offline / Air-Gapped Usage

-This tool is can to run without a backend server.
-To run it in a secure/offline environment:
+This tool is can to run without a backend server just opening the index.html or you can host it on a server:

 1. Open `index.html` in offline folder with any modern browser (Chrome, Edge, Firefox).